 Presto queries run on Presto clusters.
 See Mapping of Cluster and Command Types for more information.
 Presto supports querying tables backed by the storage handlers.

-QDS uses Presto Ruby client that provides better overall performance such as processing DDL queries much faster and quickly reporting errors that a Presto cluster generates.
-However, this feature is available for beta access.
-Create a ticket with Qubole Support to enable Presto Ruby client for the Qubole account.
+QDS uses the Presto Ruby client, which provides better overall performance, processing DDL queries much faster and quickly reporting errors that a Presto cluster generates.
 For more information, see the Presto Ruby Client in QDS blog.

 Perform the following steps to compose a Presto query: